How to Fix NVIDIA Driver Crashing in Windows 10

 Methods to Fix NVIDIA Driver Crashing

-Here are a few methods to fix NVIDIA Driver Crashing
+Here are a few ways to fix NVIDIA Driver Crashing

 Download and Install the Latest NVIDIA Graphics

 Although you have updated your Windows to Windows 10, there might be a chance that your Graphics drivers are not updated.
-In some cases, it may happen that the drivers are updated, but they’re not compatible with your PC.
-So, it’s important that you check the compatibility of the driver with your PC as per the configuration of your computer before downloading and installing any particular diver because if it’s not compatible with your PC, you are not solving anything.
+Sometimes, the drivers may be updated, but they’re incompatible with your PC.
+So, you must check the driver’s compatibility with your PC as per the configuration of your computer before downloading and installing any particular diver because if it’s not compatible with your PC, you are not solving anything.

 Drivers GeForce

-I would suggest, always downloading the drivers from the official website of NVIDIA and not from any other site.
-It maybe happens to be faulty, or it may contain bugs which affect the functioning of your driver as well as the graphics card resulting driver crashing and blacking out of the screen.
+I would suggest constantly downloading the drivers from the official website of NVIDIA and not from any other site.
+It may be faulty or contain bugs affecting your driver’s functioning and the graphics card, resulting driver crashing and blacking out the screen.

 Here is the link to the official website of NVIDIA graphics, from where you can download the drives you need.
-Although even for doing that you should know about the hardware your PC is using, i.e., which NVIDIA Graphic card your PC has because the website asks for the product details to find out the required drivers.
+However, even to do that, you should know about the hardware your PC uses, i.e., which NVIDIA Graphic card your PC has, because the website asks for the product details to find the required drivers.
+Also, if you want to know which Nvidia is better, Quadro or Geforce, click here.

-See Also: Top 10 Free Malware Removal Tool For Windows (Updated)
+See Also: Top 10 Free Malware Removal Tools For Windows (Updated)

 Don’t worry if you are not sure.
-Here are the steps you can follow to know about the product details.
+Here are the steps you can follow to learn about the product details.

-• Press WIN + R. A small dialogue box will appear at the bottom left of your screen.
+1. Press WIN + R. A small dialogue box will appear at the bottom left of your screen.run dialog box

-• A dialogue box will appear.
-There will be two display tabs on it.
-One of the integrated graphics cards and the other for NVIDIA graphics.
-Switch to ‘Display 2′.
+3. A dialogue box will appear.
+There will be two display tabs on it—one for the integrated graphics cards and the other for NVIDIA graphics.
+Switch to ‘Display 2‘.dxdiag

-• And there you have all the information about your graphics card that you need.
+4. And there you have all the necessary information about your graphics card.

 Switch Back to the Previous Driver

-As the new version of the NVIDIA drivers has some bugs which are leading to the malfunctioning of the driver, the company will be releasing the new version shortly.
-But if NVIDIA driver is crashing is very frequent with your PC and affecting your work, you can also switch back to your previous driver to Fix NVIDIA Driver Crashing and wait till NVIDIA releases the fixed version of the driver.
-This would definitely be going to help and improve the functioning of your PC.
+As the new version of the NVIDIA drivers has some bugs leading to the driver’s malfunctioning, the company will release the new version shortly.
+But suppose the NVIDIA driver crashes frequently with your PC and affects your work.
+In that case, you can switch back to your previous driver to Fix NVIDIA Driver Crashing and wait until NVIDIA releases the driver’s fixed version.
+This would be going to help improve the functioning of your PC.

 Here are the following steps you can follow to switch back to your previous driver:

-3. Right-click on ‘NVIDIA graphic Card’ and select ‘Properties’.
+3. Right-click on ‘NVIDIA graphic Card‘ and select ‘Properties.properties

-4. A dialogue boll will appear.
-Switch to the ‘Driver’ tab.
+4. A dialogue box will appear.
+Switch to the ‘Driver‘ tab.driver tab

 Let your PC reboot once the process is done.
-This will definitely stop NVIDIA driver crashing on your PC.
+This will stop the NVIDIA driver from crashing on your PC.

 There is also an alternate method for the same.
-You can simply uninstall the NVIDIA driver you are using right now and then download the previous version of the driver from the official website.
+You can uninstall the NVIDIA driver you are using and then download the previous version from the official website.

 Here are the following steps to uninstall the previous version of the NVIDIA driver.

-• Right-click on the ‘NVIDIA Graphics Driver’ and press ‘Uninstall’.
+3. Right-click on the ‘NVIDIA Graphics Driver’ and press’ Uninstall.’uninstall

 Download the previous version of the driver from here.